nus-cs1010/2425-s1/docs/guides/exercises.md

 - `inputs` and `outputs` are subdirectories that contain test inputs and test outputs.
 We use the convention `<problem>.<id>.in` for input test data, and `<problem>.<id>.out` for output test data.
 For example, you will see files such as `echo.1.in`, `divide.1.out`, etc.  The expected output for `echo.1.in` is in `echo.1.out`.
 You can look at the content of these files if you wish.
 You can also edit these files to change the test input and output to modify the test cases.
 - `Makefile`: The configuration for the tool `make` that we use to automate the compilation and testing of the programs.
 - `test.sh`: A bash script for testing your code.
-- `compiler_flags.txt` and `.clang-tidy` are two files used to configure `clang` and `clang-tidy` respectively.
+- `compiler_flags.txt`, `.clang-tidy` and `.clang-format` are three files used to configure `clang`, `clang-tidy`, and `clang-format` respectively.
 You do not need to edit this.
 - `.gitignore` contains a list of filenames to be ignored by the submission script.

 ## Automating the Edit-Compile-Run Cycle

 `make` is a programmer's utility to automate the workflow of the edit-compile-run cycle.
-We use `make` for all your exercises, assignments, and practical exams.
+We use `make` for your exercises and your practical exams.

-A `Makefile` is provided for each of your assignments, exercises, and practical exams.
-You don't have to know how to write a `Makefile`, but interested students can contact the teaching team for learning resources.
+A `Makefile` is provided for each of your exercises and practical exams.
+You do not have to know how to write a `Makefile`, but interested students can contact the teaching team for learning resources.

 For most situations, you only need to run:
 ```